 Real food is king.
 The foods that God created will forever and always be full of health benefits for you and your children.
 While you may need to educate yourself about how much to eat of each of those foods, you truly can’t go wrong with whole foods for your kids.

 If you want to help your family start eating healthier at home, take things slowly.
 Don’t clean out every piece of processed food from the pantry, making the experience completely miserable for your kids.
-Don’t make perfect the enemy of good.
-Start small, and pick from the low hanging fruit.
-Make some simple swaps: fruit for gummies, Greek yogurt for the sugary version and water for juice boxes.
+Don’t make perfect the enemy of good!
+Start small and pick from the low hanging fruit.
+Make some simple swaps: fruit for gummies, Greek yogurt for sugar-laden yogurt, and water for juice boxes.
 Introduce your kids to fun, healthy treats.
 Take things slowly, and you’ll be able to change their tastes so healthy eating isn’t a chore or punishment, but a treat!

 When it comes to what kids should eat, EVERYONE has an opinion.
-I certainly have some of my own, and will regularly use my platforms to communicate what I believe to be best for the next generation.
-But, it is so important that as a parent you talk to your children about the importance of eating in a healthy way, and that you model how to do that well.
+BUT, it is so important that, as a parent, you talk to your children about the importance of eating in a healthy way, and that you model how to do that well.
 Perfect doesn’t exist, so judgements need to be put aside.
 We are all trying to do our best for our kids, so give yourself and all of the other parents out there a little bit of grace as we all try to figure out how to do this well.